Luz María Gordillo, Ph.D.

 Dr. Gordillo’s current book project, Patients, Philanthropists, and Fieldworkers, examines gender and eugenics during the tenure of the Eugenics Record Office (ERO) in Cold Spring Harbor, Long Island, 1910-1939.
 Gordillo’s monograph brings science and the humanities together at an unexplored crossroad that has the potential to explore thought-provoking connections of a period that is complex, sensitive, and contentious.

-- History of Medicine and Technology in the United States
+- History of Medicine and Technology

 - Gender and Sexuality Studies

-- Transnational and Immigration Studies
+- Immigration Studies

 - History of Chicanx and Latinx